PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 ```
 askgit export monitoring/askgit-commits-stats-db.sqlite3 -e commits -e "select * from commits" -e stats -e "select * from stats('', commits.hash)"
 ```
 SQLite is well supported by many tools, so once you have an SQLite database, there are lots of tools that can further process the data.
 I used `pgloader` (with the [appropriate config](https://github.com/benjvi/measuring-patching-cadence/blob/main/askgit-sqlite-to-postgres.txt)) to load the data into Postgres so that we will be able to query it from Grafana.
-This config will need to be customized with the details of your postgres server.
+You will need a Postgres server set up, then this config will need to be customized with its connection details.
 Then, to load the data based on that config you need to run:

 ```
 pgloader askgit-sqlite-to-postgres.txt